oracle/terraform-provider-oci/website/docs/r/metering_computation_usage.html.markdown

 * `compartment_depth` - (Optional) The compartment depth level.
 * `filter` - (Optional)
+* `forecast` - (Optional) Forecast configuration of usage/cost.
+	* `forecast_type` - (Optional) BASIC uses ETS to project future usage/cost based on history data.
+The basis for projections will be a rolling set of equivalent historical days for which projection is being made.
+	* `time_forecast_ended` - (Required) forecast end time.
+	* `time_forecast_started` - (Optional) forecast start time.
+Will default to UTC-1 if not specified
 * `granularity` - (Required) The usage granularity.
 HOURLY - Hourly data aggregation.
 DAILY - Daily data aggregation.
 MONTHLY - Monthly data aggregation.
 TOTAL - Not yet supported.
 * `group_by` - (Optional) Aggregate the result by. example: `["tagNamespace", "tagKey", "tagValue", "service", "skuName", "skuPartNumber", "unit", "compartmentName", "compartmentPath", "compartmentId", "platform", "region", "logicalAd", "resourceId", "tenantId", "tenantName"]`
 * `group_by_tag` - (Optional) GroupBy a specific tagKey.
 Provide tagNamespace and tagKey in tag object.
 Only support one tag in the list example: `[{"namespace":"oracle", "key":"createdBy"]`